roihezkiyahu/HITL-demo/blog_post.md

     return {"messages": [feedback_message], "approved": False}
 ```

-It's simple: take the user's feedback and inject it back into the conversation as a HumanMessage.
-Now the agent sees:

-1. Its own tool call (in the previous AIMessage)
-2. The human's feedback (in the new HumanMessage)

-On the next invocation, the agent regenerates with this context.
+It's straightforward: take the user's feedback and inject it back into the conversation as a HumanMessage.
+Now the agent sees its own tool call (in the previous AIMessage) plus the human's feedback (in this new HumanMessage).
+On the next invocation, the agent regenerates with this full context.
 If the feedback was "Use DuckDuckGo instead of SERP," the agent will try that.
 If it still doesn't work, the human rejects again, feedback accumulates, and the loop continues.

 ---